mubrik/trivia_flask/backend/README.md

 - [Flask](http://flask.pocoo.org/) is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

 - [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use to handle the lightweight SQL database.
-You'll primarily work in `app.py`and can reference `models.py`.

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross-origin requests from our frontend server.

+- [PostgreSQL](https://www.postgresql.org/download/) is the databse type we will be using for this app

 ### Set up the Database